ember-learn/cli-guides/guides/appendix/dev-tools.md

 <!-- Copy over code editor content -->
 <!-- This intro paragraph needs improvement -->

-This section provides information on integrating Ember into various code editors and how to debug ember-cli node code.
+This section provides information on integrating Ember into various code editors and how to debug Ember CLI node code.

 ## Code Editor Integrations

 ### Visual Studio Code
-If you are using [VSCode](https://code.visualstudio.com/) with `ember-cli`, there's an [official extension pack](https://marketplace.visualstudio.com/items?itemName=emberjs.emberjs#overview) maintained by the Ember Learning team that adds multiple ember plugins that can help in Ember development.
+If you are using [VSCode](https://code.visualstudio.com/) with `ember-cli`, there's an [official extension pack](https://marketplace.visualstudio.com/items?itemName=emberjs.emberjs#overview) maintained by the Ember Learning team that adds multiple Ember plugins that can help in Ember development.
 If you already have VSCode installed on your machine, you can [click here](vscode:extension/emberjs.emberjs) to view this extension pack inside VSCode.
 Alternatively, you can also search for `emberjs.emberjs` inside the [extensions view](https://code.visualstudio.com/docs/editor/extension-gallery).